Here is a list of the most frequent questions I get asked. If you have any other questions please email me at email@example.com

-> Yes!
+Yes!
 Living a Nightmare will be a trilogy (three books).
 The story of Grace and Craig is not over and I cannot wait for my readers to know what happens to the characters – especially Craig.
-I hope the last two books will be published in 2018.
-My other books won’t have sequels.
+I have written the last two books of the trilogy and I will begin editing them in Autumn 2018.

-> What is your next book about?
+What is your next book about?

 My next book is about a mixed-race fifteen year old boy, Taheem, who’s parents are accused of being involved in a terrorist attack.
 He is forced to move in with his uncle who lives hundreds of miles away and join a new school where he is the only non-white pupil.

 Because they are so much more fun to write!
 I am naturally a very happy and optimistic person but writing a happy book would be so boring.

 Another tricky question that I often get asked and the answer is basically, you just write.
 I have written a blog with 10 tips of mine which you can check out on the ‘blog’ page.

 Are any of your characters based on real people?

 None of the characters in any of my books so far have been based on real people.
 However, there is one character in a future novel that I subconsciously based on a real person – but they will never ever know!
 The storyline they are involved in gets a bit twisted, I didn’t plan for this person to become the character but the character just became them in my head.

 Most of my characters are either bad or I put them through emotional or physical trauma, I don’t know why so many people want to be characters in my books.